VolhaP87/Cryptocurrency_Prediction_Analysis/README.md

 ***

 ## Business Problem
-The Wall Street Company asked to analyze the prices of the top two cryptocurriences and predict their behaviour for the following 6 months in order to invest in the most promising one and loose as less money as possible.
+The Wall Street Company asked to analyze the prices of the top two cryptocurriences and predict their behaviour for the following 6 months in order to invest in the most promising one and lose as less money as possible.
 The main purpose of the analysis was to generate different time series models and reveal the most accurate forecast.
 ***

 ## Data Understanding